 - 1 tsp dried oregano

 - ¼ lb (or 2 large handfuls) fresh spinach

 - ½ cup grated parmesan cheese, plus more for topping

 - 2 tbsp chopped fresh parsley, plus more for topping

 - ½ lb fresh mozzarella cheese, drained + sliced ¼”

-- Preheat the oven to 450°F. Place the sausage links on a sheet pan and drizzle with the tablespoon of olive oil.
-Coat well.
-Bake for about 8-10 minutes, or until just cooked through.
+- Preheat the oven to 450°F. Place the sausage links onto a sheet pan and drizzle with olive oil.
+Rub to coat.
+Roast for about 12 minutes, or until just cooked through.
 Transfer the sausage to a cutting board.
 Once cool enough to handle, slice the sausage into ¼” pieces.

-- Meanwhile, bring a large pot of water to a boil.
-Season with a generous pinch of salt.
+- Meanwhile, bring a large pot of generously salted water to a boil.
 Once boiling, drop the rigatoni.
-Stir well and cook for 1 minute less than the package’s instructions.
+Stir well and cook for 2 minutes less than the package’s instructions.

-- Simultaneously, heat a large, heavy-bottomed pot oven over medium-high heat.
-Add the remaining ¼ cup of olive oil.
+- Simultaneously, heat a large, heavy-bottomed pot over medium-high heat.
+Add the ¼ cup of olive oil.
+Once hot, add the sliced sausage.
+Cook for 2-3 minutes, or until browned.
 Add the cherry tomatoes and a pinch of salt.
-Cook for about 3 minutes until the tomatoes burst open and release some juice.
-Stir in the garlic and oregano.
+Cook for another 3 minutes or so until the tomatoes burst open and release some juice.
+Stir in the garlic, oregano, and red pepper flakes.

-- Add the spinach and let wilt slightly.
-Stir in the marinara sauce, along with the sliced sausage.
-Retrieve a ½ cup of pasta water from the pot and add it to the sauce.
-Bring the sauce to a simmer.
-Stir in the parmesan cheese and let melt.
+- Pour in the marinara sauce and stir in the spinach.
+Retrieve a ½ cup of starchy pasta water from the pot and add it to the sauce.
+Bring the sauce to a simmer as the spinach wilts.
+Stir in the parmesan cheese and let it melt.